Indian Yellowtail Angelfish

 The Indian Yellowtail Angelfish is peaceful and works great in a large peaceful community tank.
 They only become aggressive toward their own kind and other fish that are added after them if they are kept in a tank that is too small.
 Clownfish and anthias, though considered semi-aggressive should be okay, just make sure they do not bully your angelfish.
 It is possible, like the Threespot Angelfish, that the Indian Yellow-Tail Angelfish will exhibit a darker coloration when they feel intimidated.

-This is a fairly passive species, not nearly as scrappy as many in its family.
+This is a fairly passive species, not nearly as scrappy as many of its family.
 Once it is fully acclimated, some of the more peaceful angelfish can be added as tank mates if the aquarium is large enough, a tank over 150 gallons (568 liters).
 Do not house it with dwarf angelfish since dwarves will bully it into not eating, and eventually starvation.
 Only when it is full grown and established can it be housed with the more aggressive Pomacanthus species and smaller Holacanthus species.

 They are not considered reef safe.
 Invertebrates such as larger shrimp, crabs and snails are safe, but they will consume all other types of corals.
 Even as juveniles they will pick at and eat soft polyp corals, especially Xenia and Anthelia, as well as stony corals and zoanthids.